Sign up for your free STAR+er library to access 100+ pretty and practical printables to use on your self-improvement journey to becoming a Youniqorn.

-* Refer to the BUILD YOUR DREAM BUSINESS page for an easy, comprehensive list of recommended tools/services for all aspects of starting and scaling your business(es).
+* Refer to the BUILD YOUR DREAM BUSINESS resource page for an easy, comprehensive list of recommended tools/services for all aspects of starting and scaling your business(es).

 Turning your hobby into a hustle is basically scaling and structuring your passion, hobby, or an activity that makes you happy into a source/stream of financial income.

 Please keep in mind that you don’t have to make or turn every hobby into a hustle/business, and you certainly shouldn’t feel pressured to.
 Some hobbies and pastimes are there to give you the necessary break/recharge time/fun so you can continue to be consistent with work and every other aspect of your life and self-improvement.
 Like we talked about in How To Turn Your Happy Into Your Hobby, intentionally practicing and reserving time for things that make you happy and positively relieve stress/offer balance and emotional/mental stability is an integral part of self-care and growth.

 HAPPY → HOBBY → HUSTLE

 Getting right to it:

 Write down a list of the top three to five things you have been consistently invested or interested in over time, even on and off.
 These are typically going to be things you enjoy and find ongoing pleasure and satisfaction in, like hobbies or fun pastimes.

 Think actively about what specifically you enjoy about what makes you happy, and why.
 This is pinpointing the value it offers you, which is the premise of making it your hustle because it is that value you will harness and provide to others that will make them happily part with their money in exchange for it, thereby leveraging it into a sustainable business.